Site undergoing reconstruction: Please navigate to the other sections from the home page.

 Lovesick Dogs

 Entire males that have had a whiff of a bitch in season may go off their food, howl, whimper, become deaf to commands, and oblivious to anything but the smell of bitches.
-This does not affect all entire males, and younger dogs may be unaffected if you have more than one entire male.
+This condition does not affect all entire males, some never get lovesick.
 You can often calm a lovesick dog by taking him out at a time and to places when there is no smell of a bitch.
 For some reason, a short walk with no bitch smells seems to turn an 'off' switch in the dog's head and stop him whimpering.
 It's very easy to tell when a dog is lovesick, and he should never be let off the lead when he is in this state, or allowed out unattended in the garden.
-Try to explain to owners of entire bitches what the problem is, especially if they are daft enough to allow their bitches out off the leash where you go walking.
-See if you can coordinate walks so that your dog does not follow in the bitch's tracks - though entire males are extremely sensitive to the whiff of a bitch, and can smell a bitch in season from half a field away.
+Try to explain to owners of entire bitches what the problem is, especially if they are daft enough to allow their bitches out off the leash when they are in season.
+Be polite and friendly, they may be unaware of your dog's adoration, and the risks involved for their bitch.
+See if you can coordinate walks so that your dog does not follow in the bitch's tracks.
+Entire males are extremely sensitive to the whiff of a bitch, and can smell a bitch in season from half a field away, but the further away you are, the better.

 Mounting

 Dogs mount for a number of reasons, not just because they want to mate.
 It is most common in entire males between one and two-years-old, but neutered males and bitches also mount.
-It may be a sign of wanting to dominate another dog, but not always, and may just be general excitement.
+It may be a sign of wanting to dominate another dog, but not always, and may just be overexcitement, often coupled with being socially inept.

-If your dog is a mounter, be considerate, and don't let him off the lead with people or dogs he could frighten, especially smaller dogs.
-Some dogs can handle mounters, and just issue a brief reprimand.
-Explain your problem, and check with the owner.
-You can try sound distractions and work on recall, though it's best to call your dog before he starts to mount.
-You can watch your dog's body language when he meets a dog he mounts, and spot the sign that he is likely to, so learn to anticipate and prevent problems.
-Owners of target dogs can use a water pistol to defend their dogs.
+If your dog is a mounter, be considerate to others, and don't let him off the lead with people or dogs he could frighten, especially smaller dogs.
+Some dogs can handle mounters, and just issue a brief reprimand, other dogs find it scary.
+Explain your problem if another owner suggests letting your and their dogs off together, and be prepared to deal with any attempts to mount.
+Work on a solid recall, so you can call your dog from a distance.
+Watch your dog's body language when he meets another dog, to spot the signs that he is likely to mount.
+Call him and put him on the leash if he looks like he is about to.
+You can use a water pistol on a persistent mounter - it doesn't have to be very strong to be effective.

 Overattachment